sergei-mironov/litrepl/README.md

 ```

-Having LitREPL tool and plugin installed, the users can type the **LitEval1**,
+Having LitREPL tool and plugin installed, users can type the **LitEval1**,
 **LitEvalAll** and other Vim commands to evaluate the code blocks of the
 document.